 The ICN conducted a pilot workshop in Mississippi in November 2014.
 Fifty-three school food authorities were paired with 27 mentors in order to provide peer-to-peer mentorship on issues ranging from financial management to student participation.
 Based on the successes and lessons learned from the pilot, the initiative was expanded to seven Food and Nutrition Service regional Team Up workshops nationwide.
 California participated in the Western Region workshop and mentor training June 15–17, 2015, in San Diego.
 A total of 28 California FSDs participated and the feedback was overwhelmingly positive.

-The CDE NSD successfully hosted two more Team Up workshops in winter 2018 and once again held them in northern California (Sacramento) and southern California (Pomona).
+The CDE NSD successfully hosted Team Up workshops in winter 2018 and winter 2019 in both northern California (Sacramento) and southern California (Pomona).
 This is what some of the participants had to say about the workshops: